 Hopefully, this will give you a bit of an insight in terms of how we currently manage our refurbishments.

-Having these documents in place are going to help.
+Having these documents in place is going to help.

-We include templates free of charge in our property training course which you can try now for just £1.
+We include templates free of charge in our property training course.

 Thank you for watching this video.
 If you liked this content then why not join our free online property training course?
 In there we cover a range of different property strategies to help you get started on building a long-term property portfolio or creating a cash flowing property business.
 We also look at ways to increase your return on investment with any of the properties you may be considering and we also have a couple of cheat sheets and downloadable documents.
 Just click the image below to join our free training course.